Quick Answer 🔍How many people use dark mode in 2023?

 Do you suffer from eye strain, or visual impairment?
 Do you think that switching to dark mode would help your problems?

-After reading about how many people use dark mode and related ways of resolving eye strain, do you feel more enlightened about it?
+After reading about dark mode usage statistics and related ways of resolving eye strain, do you feel more enlightened about it?